Sign our Online Petition

-Mead Homes Ltd, a local property developer have made public their intention to seek permission to build on the land adjacent to 38 Mill Hill (on the East side of the B1102), Swaffham Prior to create 10 houses.
+A local property developer has made public their intention to seek permission to build on the land adjacent to 38 Mill Hill (on the East side of the B1102), Swaffham Prior to create 10 houses.
 The land is currently open fields.
 The development, if built, will reduce the availability of wind supply to the mill reducing the number of days the mill can work and negatively impact the setting of this Grade 2* listed building and the Grade 2 listed Smock Tower Windmill on the other side of Mill Hill.
 The land in question is the only land free of development remaining on Mill Hill and currently provides the best milling conditions when the wind is from an easterly direction.
 The owners of Fosters Mill are objecting to the proposal, which has come about as part of the East Cambridgeshire District Council’s Local Plan consultation process and follows a similar proposal made by the land owner in the Autumn of 2015.

 So what’s the problem with the proposed development?